United States Foreign Service: Service terms and conditions

 Foreign Service personnel stationed in nations with inadequate public infrastructure also face greater risk of injury or death due to fire, traffic accidents, and natural disasters.
 For instance, an FSO was one of the first identified victims of the 2010 Haiti earthquake.

-For members of the Foreign Service, a personal life outside of the U.S. Foreign Service can be exceptionally difficult.
-In addition to espionage, there is also the danger of personnel that use their position illegally for financial gain.
-The most frequent kind of illegal abuse of an official position concerns Consular Officers.
-There have been a handful of cases of FSOs on Consular Assignments selling visas for a price.
+For members of the Foreign Service, maintaining a personal life outside of work can be exceptionally difficult.
+In addition to espionage, there is also the danger of personnel using their position illegally for financial gain.
+The most frequent kind of illegal abuse of an official position concerns consular officers.
+There have been a handful of cases of FSOs on consular assignments selling visas for a price.

-Members of the Foreign Service must agree to worldwide availability.
+Members of the Foreign Service must agree to worldwide availability, that is, they must be willing to be deployed anywhere in the world based on the needs of the service.
 In practice, they generally have significant input as to where they will work, although issues such as rank, language ability, and previous assignments will affect one's possible onward assignments.
-All assignments are based on the needs of the Service, and historically it has occasionally been necessary for the Department to make directed assignments to a particular post in order to fulfill the Government's diplomatic requirements.
+All assignments are based on the needs of the service, and historically it has occasionally been necessary for the department to make directed assignments to a particular post in order to fulfill the government's diplomatic requirements.
 This is not the norm, however, as many Foreign Service employees have volunteered to serve even at extreme hardship posts, including, most recently, Iraq and Afghanistan.
+FSOs must also agree to publicly support the policies of the United States government.

 The State Department maintains a Family Liaison Office to assist diplomats, including members of the Foreign Service and their families, in dealing with the unique issues of life as a U.S. diplomat, including the extended family separations that are usually required when an employee is sent to a danger post.

 Issues

 Clientitis

-Clientitis (also called clientism or localitis) is the tendency of resident in-country staff of an organization to regard the officials and people of the host country as "clients".
+Clientitis (also called clientism or localitis) is the tendency of the resident in-country staff of an organization to regard the officials and people of the host country as "clients."
 This condition can be found in business or government.

-A hypothetical example of clientitis would be an American Foreign Service Officer (FSO), serving overseas at a U.S. Embassy, who drifts into a mode of routinely and automatically defending the actions of the host country government.
+A hypothetical example of clientitis would be a Foreign Service officer (FSO), serving overseas at a U.S. embassy, who drifts into a mode of routinely and automatically defending the actions of the host country government.
 In such an example, the officer has come to view the officials and government workers of the host country government as the persons he is serving.
-Former USUN Ambassador and White House National Security Advisor John Bolton has used this term repeatedly to describe the mindset within the culture of the US State Department.
+Former USUN ambassador and White House national security advisor John Bolton has used this term repeatedly to describe the mindset within the culture of the US State Department.